zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_secure_boot.rst

 the content of the secondary slot (the new firmware image).
 The second option is the image swapping strategy when the content of the two memory slots must be physically swapped.
 This needs the scratch area to be defined in the memory layout.
-The third option is the non-swapping version, which eliminates the complexity of image swapping and its administration.
+The third option is the direct execute-in-place version, which eliminates the complexity of image swapping and its administration.
 Active image can be executed from either memory slot, but new firmware must be linked to the address space of the proper (currently inactive) memory slot.

 Overwrite operation
 ===================